Common Questions About Water

 What are the health risks associated with consuming contaminated water?

 Consuming contaminated water can lead to a variety of health risks, including bacterial and parasitic infections, waterborne diseases such as cholera and dysentery, and exposure to harmful chemicals and heavy metals.
-Long-term consumption of contaminated water can also increase the risk of chronic health conditions, such as liver and kidney damage, and may impact overall well-being and immune function.
+Long-term consumption of contaminated water can also increase the risk of chronic health conditions, such as liver and kidney damage.

 Can water be harmful?